Guide To Nakusp Hot Springs: 3 Hot Springs and More

 Here in the Nakusp hot springs area near Halfway hot springs, you can find several different pools varying in temperature.

-Halfway hot spring is situated in the midway between the Halcyon and Nakusp hot springs.
+Halfway hot Springs is situated in the midway between the Halcyon and Nakusp hot springs.

 It is not a much-developed place; you’ll find several outhouses and changing rooms with some trails around pools and signboards of “Beware from poison ivy”.

 A slightly cooler spring is thereby a river.
-Although it’s underdeveloped now, the Halfway hot springs were famous as a party spot.
-But in 2016, British Columbia parks took the initiative in cleaning and maintaining the place.
+Although it’s underdeveloped now, the Halfway Hot Springs was famous as a party spot.
+But in 2016, British Columbia Parks took the initiative in cleaning and maintaining the place.

 The hot spring pools vary in temperature a lot, from cold to steamy hot by the river.
 One of the pools is so hot you could boil potatoes in it.
 Check out all the pools to know which pool is most comfortable for you.